 - are physically active for sustained periods of time

 Coming soon ... our Sports Action plan for the year 2023 2024

 How we spend our Sport Premium

-This year we have focused spending our Sports premium on the following areas: training up staff to deliver outstanding PE sessions, Enrichment activities, including extra curricular clubs.
+This year we have focused spending our Sports premium on the following areas: gymnastics lessons, renewing equipment, enrichment activities, including extra curricular clubs.

 We audit our resources and make sure that we have the correct equipment to enable high quality PE lessons to take place.